rvss-australia/RVSS/Robotic_Vision/README.md

 This is theoretically a convenient approach with zero install on your computer, but unforutunately each notebook is quite slow to startup because the toolboxes need to be installed into the Colab environment, and they are only cached there for a short amount of time.

 Just click the <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/> buttons below.
-Colab will pull the notebook from GitHub, and if you modify the notebook you have the option of saving it in your own GitHub account, or Google Drive.
+Colab will pull the notebook from GitHub, and allow you to interact with it in a browser tab.
+If you modify the notebook you have the option of saving it in your own GitHub account, or on Google Drive.

 # Lecture resources